A Practical Guide to Legal Aid

 Over time, the number of people eligible has fallen, in particular following funding cuts of around £950m per year over the period between 2011 and 2018.
 These cuts have meant a reduction in lawyers able to take on these cases, with some areas of the country having almost no provision.
 The types of case eligible for funding have also been substantially reduced.

-- Claims for damages against the police or public authorities;
+- Actions against the police and other public bodies

 For further information on how we can help you fund and bring a case, contact us on 020 7650 1200 or fill in our enquiry form.